KyleBThompson/ml-movie-review-sentiment/MovieReviewSentiment/MovieReviewSentiment.Web/readme.txt

 ﻿

-Folling are reviews taken from Rotten Tomatoes - they are more recent than training data:
+Following are reviews taken from Rotten Tomatoes - they are more recent than training data:

 On par with its predecessor, Joss Whedon proves that he's more then capable of handling this franchise's biggest film, even if he's far from perfect at it.